 Teamwork is an essential part of successful organizations, and effective groups collaborate better with a combination of the right tools and the best training.
-In this Academy Guide, we review general principles of collaboration for teams and private facilities, while previewing instrumental tools such as schedulers and questionnaires.
+In this Academy Guide, we review general principles of collaboration in sport and private facilities, while previewing instrumental tools such as schedulers and questionnaires.
 Also featured in this article are workplace initiatives that are current and effective with groups of all sizes.

 The goal of this guide is to properly merge the functions of scheduling software and athlete questionnaires.
 When the support staff is efficient and engaged in a successful process, athletes benefit by receiving better care and more precise training.
 Here are six steps to improving teamwork and collaboration in a sport or fitness environment, in order of priority.